Nerdmaster/ruby-irc-yail/README.md

-The latest stable release's documentation is always at [Nerdbucket.com](http://ruby-irc-yail.nerdbucket.com/).
+**This document is not necessarily going to reflect the latest *stable* YAIL!** The latest stable release's documentation is always at [Nerdbucket.com](http://ruby-irc-yail.nerdbucket.com/).

 Net::YAIL is a library built for dealing with IRC communications in Ruby.
 This is a project I've been building on and off since 2005 or so, based